obaigbenaa/toolings/README.md

 This is a readme file adjusted

-Currently working on my Jenkins project.
+Currently working on my Jenkins project